x64dbg/blog/_posts/2026-05-17-visualizing-x64dbg-trace-recordings.md

 -- author: www.terraphax.com --
 ```

+In hindsight, the script should also be supporting the case where someone traced through the instructions on an AMD processor, and have a switch for enabling the AMD-specific encodings supported by the instruction decoder.
+But, there is a chance that x64dbg might not be doing that either.
+Also the enablement or opposite direction for ISA extensions that may or may not be supported by the processor that gathered the runtime trace.

 ## Results

 Finally, some of the results in the form of graph renditions will be shared below.
 Many are graphs of obfuscated code.